MrCabss69/RepoGPT/README.md

 RepoGPT allows you to customize the analysis using the following options:

-- `--repo_path`: Specifies the path of the repository to analyze.
-By default, the current directory is used.
-- `--extensions`: Defines the file extensions to include in the analysis.
-By default, .md files are included.
+- `--output`: Defines the file name and extension to output in the analysis.
+By default, 'example.txt' file are created.
-- `--start_path`: Allows you to start the analysis from a specific subdirectory of the repository.

 # Structure
 ```tap.